tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^8]: Those who are in the flesh cannot please God.

-[^9] Pero kayo ay wala sa laman pero na sa Spirito, kung na sa inyo nga ang Spirito ng Diyos.
+[^9] Pero kayo ay wala na sa laman pero na sa Spirito, kung na sa inyo nga ang Spirito ng Diyos.
 Kung meron sa inyong walang Spirito ng Diyos, hindi siya kasapi ng Diyos.

 [^9]: You, however, are not in the flesh, but in the Spirit, if indeed the Spirit of God lives in you.
 If anyone does not have the Spirit of Christ, he does not belong to him.

-[^10] Kung na sa inyo si Kristo, patay na ang katawan niyo dahil sa kasalanan, pero ang Spirito ay nagbibigay ng buhay dahil sa katuwiran.
+[^10] Kung na sa inyo si Kristo, patay na ang katawan niyo dahil sa kasalanan, pero ang Spirito ay nagbibigay ng buhay dahil sa pagiging matuwid.

 [^10]: Now if Christ is in you, the body is dead because of sin, but the Spirit gives life because of righteousness.

-[^11] At kung ang Spirito ng bumuhay kay Hesus galing sa patay ay na sa inyo, ang bumuhay kay Kristo mula sa patay ay bubuhayin din ang inyong mga mortal na katawan sa pamamagitan ng kaniyang Spirito na na sa inyo.
+[^11] At kung ang Spirito na bumuhay kay Hesus galing sa patay ay nananahan sa inyo, ang bumuhay kay Kristo mula sa patay ay bubuhayin din ang inyong mga katawang namamatay sa pamamagitan ng kaniyang Spirito na nananahan inyo.

 [^11]: And if the Spirit of him who raised Jesus from the dead lives in you, then he who raised Christ from the dead will also bring your mortal bodies to life through his Spirit who lives in you.